 - The situation in your home country – are you allowed to travel to Spain?
 Will you have to go into quarantine when you return from Malaga?

-As of June 2021, Malaga was welcoming around 100 flights a day from the EU and UK.
+As of September 2021, Malaga Airport was welcoming more than 100 flights a day from the EU and UK.
 Non-EU nationals with proof of full vaccination with WHO-approved vaccines may enter Spain.
 For full details on which nationals are allowed into Spain (and the EU), see an updated list here.

 Whatever your decision, rest assured that this will pass and Malaga will still be here.